Home

 • Identify and embark on translational research connecting all facets of women’s health (physical, mental, and social well-being)

-• Expand basic knowledge of the developmental origins of health and disease by studying pre-implantation embryos through in utero development
+• Expand basic knowledge of the developmental origins of health and disease by studying pre-implantation embryos through in utero development and pregnancy

 • Develop diagnostics and interventions to treat infertility, reduce maternal, fetal and neonatal morbidity and mortality